 Degrees in Public Health are typically offered on 1 undergraduate level (Bachelor’s) and 2 levels of graduate education in (Master’s and Doctorate).

-A Bachelor’s degree usually qualifies the graduate form entry-level positions involving a multitasking role.
+A Bachelor’s degree usually qualifies the graduate for entry-level positions usually involving a multitasking assistant role.

 Holding a Master’s degree in Public Health or Health Administration usually qualifies you for work as a health professional with mid-level duties in a particular area.
 This often involves a role in decision or policy-making, in addition to more managerial positions.